The Global FlyFisher

 In BC it's

 also popular for stream and river fishing for Pacific salmon, mainly coho, and I met it (and fished it) for the first time back in 2004 and have personally caught a couple of species of Canadian salmon on this pattern.
 I met it first when fishing with BC guide Erik Skaaning, who handed me this pattern when we were fishing for coho in a quiet backwater to the Harrison, a short but beautiful tributary to the Fraser.
 We had a very fun afternoon with medium size coho that were slowly milling around in this clear and almost still part of the river.
-Amongst the successful flies was the Rolled Muddler.
+Among the successful flies was the Rolled Muddler.

 During my latest trip to BC and the Vancouver area, I also fished the Rolled Muddler for coho, and although it did catch more pinks than cohos, it certainly worked.